-203. Creative Drawing
+203. Creative Drawing.
+I and II

 Various media will be used to explore the possibilities and problems in drawing from a creative, personal point of view.
 Famous artists of the past and present will be studied to acquaint the student with a variety of approaches to the medium.
 Six class hours per week.
-Offered second semester.

-207. Introduction to Design
+207. Introduction to Design.
+I